saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 image: /img/python-logo.png
 ---

 JavaScript Object Notation, or JSON, is something that started popping up more and more the moment I started doing (Net)DevOps.
-I decided to combine the notes and examples I had gathered so far into this post.
+These are some of the notes and examples I had gathered so far.

 JSON overview